MBA Reapplicant Success Story: From 24 Apps, 19 Dings to 1st in Class at Emory

 “My other advice is to stay tough,” says Luggen.
 After so many rejections, he could have given up, but he regrouped, and tried again with a different approach.
 When it came to recruiting, he similarly had to keep the faith.

-In closing, a big thank you to Ed for placing his trust in SBC and for agreeing to be highlighted in the article.
-We are confident that many of you will be as inspired by Ed’s journey as we have been!
+We so appreciate MBA reapplicant Ed for placing his trust in SBC.
+We know many of you will feel as inspired by Ed’s journey as we have been!

-Ed’s journey first appeared as a guest post for the business school news portal Poets & Quants.
+Ed’s journey first appeared on the SBC blog and as a guest post for Poets & Quants in August 2018.
+It has been updated.